 Students may consult with the appropriate academic advisor in navigating this process, who will assist students in understanding the procedures outlined below and identifying the best way to proceed.
-For undergraduates, contact the IAS Lead Academic Advisor to make an appointment.
-For graduate students, contact the Graduate Programs Manager and Advisor to make an appointment.
+IAS graduate students should contact the Graduate Programs Advisor to make an appointment.

 All conversations and records relating to grievances will be treated as confidential.

 Students are encouraged, wherever possible, to resolve concerns or difficulties informally and directly in a face-to-face conversation with the person(s) concerned.
 Either the student or the person(s) involved may request another person to be present during this discussion.
 Persons appropriate to this intermediary role could include another faculty member, an IAS Advisor, or other University staff member.
 Most conflicts can be resolved at this stage.